Acer Chromebook 11 N7

 Battery life emerged as the consistent highlight across every professional review.
 Laptop Mag measured 10 hours and 35 minutes on their battery test, calling it "fantastic battery life" that earned high marks alongside the durable frame.
 The magazine gave the device 3.5 out of 5 stars, praising its ability to withstand 132 pounds of downward force on the lid and its spill-resistant keyboard, though they criticized the dim display and lack of USB-C connectivity.

-9to5Google’s review found even better battery results, reporting “a terrific ten to twelve hours per charge” as the highest point of the user experience.
+9to5Google's review found even better battery results, reporting "a terrific ten to twelve hours per charge" as the highest point of the user experience.
 Reviewer Hayato noted the comfortable keyboard was well-suited for extended typing sessions, though bottom-mounted speakers were easily muffled and the display washed out in direct sunlight.
-The review positioned the device as excellent for budget-conscious students comfortable working within Google’s ecosystem.
+The weak speakers also mean this isn't a candidate for music production without external audio gear.
+The review positioned the device as excellent for budget-conscious students comfortable working within Google's ecosystem.

 Pocket-lint delivered particularly strong praise for the typing experience, calling it "one of the best typing experiences you can have in a 200-odd ultraportable" and declaring the N7 "one of the sturdiest laptops in the world at this price."
 Their 4 out of 5 star review highlighted the keyboard as the device's best feature, with ultra-rigid construction creating a stable typing platform.
 However, reviewer Andrew Williams found battery life fell short of the advertised 13 hours, measuring closer to 8.5 hours in real-world use.